Does behaviorally-informed outreach increase rental property owners’ interest in housing voucher programs?

 What are we doing?

-In collaboration with EOHLC, we are co-designing and testing different behaviorally-informed outreach messages among more than 120,000 presumed rental property owners across Massachusetts.
-In a field experiment, we will evaluate the impact of outreach on rental property owners’ engagement with an informational website about housing voucher programs, interest in receiving more detailed information about these programs, and likelihood of advertising vacancies on a rental website geared toward low-income tenants.
+We then evaluated the impact of outreach on rental property owners’ engagement with an informational website about housing voucher programs, interest in receiving more detailed information about these programs, and likelihood of advertising vacancies on a rental website geared toward low-income tenants.

 What comes next?